 The earth core is said to have a temperature of about 6000 kelvin, I assume that it has the same temperature as the surface of the sun.

-Climate science promoting co2-driven alarmist models are the Islamic State of science.
+Climate scientists promoting co2-driven alarmist models are the Islamic State of science.
 The deceptive behaviour, manipulation of data, hiding of data, lying and oppressing sceptic voices with personal attacks and unscientific references to consensus-bullshit, is repulsive and unmatched in history.
 It´s about time they are held responsible for their abuse of public trust.

 I think that we should stop making shit up, and use what we know is true.